 Project leader: Seiamak Bahram

 Steering committee: Martin Maiers (NMDP, US), Marco Colonna (Wash.
-U., US), Luca Vago (EFI, EU), Hidetoshi Inoko (JSHI, Japan) and Eric Spierings (IHIWS, The Netherlands), Robert Zeiser (Freiburg, Germany)
+U., US), Luca Vago (EFI, EU), Hidetoshi Inoko (JSHI, Japan) and Eric Spierings (IHIWS, The Netherlands), Robert Zeiser (Freiburg, Germany), Raphael Carapito (Strasbourg, France)

 Detailed project description:

-The Major Histocompatibility Complex (MHC) (also known as Human Leukocyte Antigen; HLA in man) class I (HLA-A, -B and -C) gene products present viral peptide antigens to the T-cell receptor (TCR) of cytotoxic T lymphocytes (CTL).
+The human Major Histocompatibility Complex (MHC) (also known as HLA Region) class I (HLA-A, -B, and -C) gene products present viral peptide antigens to the T-cell receptor (TCR) of cytotoxic T lymphocytes (CTL).
 This triggers the initiation of the adaptive immune response leading to the destruction of the infected cell.
 MHC-I genes are the most polymorphic genes of the human genome with nearly 20000 alleles known to date.
 It is firmly believed (yet not directly proven), that at a population level, this extraordinary level of diversity allows a collective resistance to a viral infection, epidemics, pandemics.
-Yet amongst the legion of known HLA-disease associations, the highest degrees of association are not with infectious diseases but rather with autoimmune/inflammatory disorders e.g. Narcolepsy and HLA-DQB1*06:02; Ankylosing Spondylitis and HLA-B27 etc. The association of HLA alleles with infectious diseases, although expertly documented – Malaria, HIV, HBV etc. – is orders of magnitude lower that those with autoimmune/inflammatory disorders.
+Yet amongst the legion of known HLA-disease associations, the highest degrees of association are not with infectious diseases but rather with autoimmune/inflammatory disorders e.g. Narcolepsy and HLA-DQB1*06:02; Ankylosing Spondylitis and HLA-B27 etc. The association of HLA alleles with infectious diseases, although expertly documented – Malaria, HIV, HBV, etc. – is orders of magnitude lower than those with autoimmune/inflammatory disorders.
 This is believed to result from successive waves of infection by different viruses that have counterbalanced the HLA alleles selected within the previous infection.

 The current COVID-19 pandemic is a unique “opportunity” to catch HLA-disease association “in the act”.
-This might be also of interest for future vaccine design.
+This might be also of interest to future vaccine design.

-The international project outlined here, under the auspices of IHIWS, aims to answer this important question in an expedite manner, not only thru the implication of the entire HLA community but by further including all interested medical/research communities across the world.
+The international project outlined here, under the auspices of IHIWS, aims to answer this important question in an expedited manner, not only through the implication of the entire HLA community but by further including all interested medical/research communities across the world.

 Milestones in years: